Clean Ohio

-The Clean Ohio Fund is the state’s main funding source for open space conservation, farmland preservation, trail creation, brownfield restoration, and protection of ecologically sensitive areas.
+The Clean Ohio Fund is Ohio's main funding source for open space conservation, farmland preservation, trail creation, brownfield restoration, and protection of ecologically sensitive areas.
 The fund was approved by voters in 2000 as a $400 million bond initiative and renewed for another eight years in 2008.
 Funding of $100 million for the fiscal years 2016-2018 is through the state capital appropriations bill.
 This includes $75 million for the Clean Ohio Green Space Conservation initiative, which preserves open spaces, sensitive ecological areas, and river and stream corridors.